Expected August 2026 · $14.95

 Get notified when the book is available

-Be the first to know when Roadmap Malpractice is available for purchase or download.
+Be the first to know when Roadmap Malpractice is available. $14.95.